mbonsma/bash-workshop/bash-workshop.md

 The Shell is a program which runs other programs rather than doing calculations itself.
 Those programs can be as complicated as climate modeling software and as simple as a program that creates a new directory.
-The simple programs which are used to perform stand alone tasks are usually refered to as *commands*.
+The simple programs which are used to perform stand-alone tasks are usually refered to as *commands*.
 The most popular Unix shell is Bash, (the Bourne Again SHell — so-called because it’s derived from a shell written by Stephen Bourne).

-When the shell is first opened, you are presented with a prompt, indicating that the shell is waiting for input.
+When the shell is first opened, you are presented with a *prompt*, indicating that the shell is waiting for input.
 It might have some text about your computer and your user identity, and it probably ends with a `$` symbol.
 Sometimes bash commands are written down as `$ ls` (for example): you don't have to type the `$`, only the command itself (`ls`).

+The prompt:

 ```{Bash}
 $